Log-concave Density Estimation with Independent Components: Set-up and algorithms

+{Finally, the symbols $c, C, C'$ etc. stand for absolute (universal) constants that do not depend on any parameters of the problem.
+Also, their values may be readjusted as required in different statements.
+We also use constants $K_d, K_d'$ etc. that depend only on the dimension $d$.}

-Recall the zero-mean density $p$, satisfying the log-concave independent components property, and consider the split-up independent samples $\{ X^{(1)}, \dots, X^{(N)} \}$ and $\{ Y^{(1)}, \dots, Y^{(M)} \}$ as introduced in \cref{sec: intro}.
-Our procedure for estimating $p$ consists of two stages: (1) use the samples $\{ Y^{(1)}, \dots, Y^{(M)} \}$ to estimate the unmixing matrix $\eigmat$, and (2) use the samples $\{ X^{(1)}, \dots, X^{(N)} \}$ to estimate the marginal densities of $p$ in the directions given by the (estimated) rows of $\eigmat$.
+Recall the zero-mean density $p$, satisfying the orthogonal independent components property, and consider the split-up independent samples $\{ X^{(1)}, \dots, X^{(N)} \}$ and $\{ Y^{(1)}, \dots, Y^{(M)} \}$ as introduced in \Cref{sec: intro}.
+Our procedure for estimating $p$ consists of two stages: (1) use the samples $\{ Y^{(1)}, \dots, Y^{(M)} \}$ to estimate {an} unmixing matrix $\eigmat$, and (2) use the samples $\{ X^{(1)}, \dots, X^{(N)} \}$ to estimate the marginal densities of $p$ in the directions given by the (estimated) rows of $\eigmat$.
 We expand on these below, starting with the unmixing matrix estimation.